ysabetwordsmith: (Crowdfunding butterfly ship)

 [personal profile] ysabetwordsmith

-Welcome to the 140th Crowdfunding Creative Jam!
-This session will run Saturday, February 15-Sunday, February 16.
-The theme is "Communication."
+Welcome to the 151st Crowdfunding Creative Jam!
+This session will run Saturday, February 14-Sunday, February 15.
+The theme is "Not Giving Up."

 Crowdfunding Creative Jam